-You will then be taken to the Template Gallery.
+You will then navigate to the Template Gallery.
 On the left, you will see a list of filters.
 The UserTesting Templates filter contains templates created and curated by UserTesting for a variety of subjects, device types, and industries.
 UserTesting Templates are available for all customers.

 2. Select any template to see more information, including a test-plan preview (see image) displays all the tasks already populated into the template.
 Click Use this template to proceed.

 3. On the next screen, you can select your asset type and how you want to invite participants.
 For more information about participants, read about how to choose your target audience from the UserTesting panel.
 Once you have made your selections, click the Next button.